-The industry and business zone accommodates industrial, business park and commercial activities which do not generate dust, noise and odour emissions beyond the zone.
-The zone provides for a wide range of compatible industrial uses including low and medium impact industry, research and technological industries, knowledge creation, entrepreneurial activity and service industry activities.
+The industry and business zone accommodates industrial activities which do not generate dust, noise and odour emissions beyond the zone.
+The zone provides for a wide range of compatible industrial uses including low impact industry, research and technological industries, knowledge creation, entrepreneurial activity and service industry activities.

-A limited range of other uses may also be acceptable in the industry and business zone where it can be demonstrated that the use:
+A limited range of other uses may also be acceptable in the industry and business (1) zone where it can be demonstrated that the use: